urieliram/Matheuristics_UCP/README.md

 ---

 ## Introducción
 The Unit Commitment Problem (UCP) is a critical challenge in the electrical power systems operation schedule.
 It involves determining the optimal scheduling of power generation units over a specific time horizon, considering various constraints and objectives.
 This capsule delves into matheuristic methods, which combine mathematical optimization and heuristic search algorithms.
-Specifically, we will explore five matheuristic methods that utilize local bifurcation techniques from fischetti2003 and kernel search from Angelini 2013.
-Additionally, we will present an empirical evaluation comparing the performance of these methods with that of a solver.
-The evaluation focuses on solving a challenging model near the convex vestibule, utilizing instances derived from the Morales-Spain2013 dataset.
+Specifically, we will explore five matheuristic methods that utilize local branching techniques from Fischetti 2003 and kernel search from Angelini 2013.
+Also, we will be presenting an empirical evaluation comparing the performance of these methods with that of a solver.
+The assessment focuses on solving a challenging model near the convex vestibule, utilizing instances derived from the Morales-España 2013 dataset.
 Finally, we will delve into the characteristics of the UCP, discuss the application of matheuristic methods, and highlight their potential to provide efficient and high-quality solutions.

 ## Implementación